Durham University RFC: History

 One of the earliest recorded matches was against Durham School, on 2 November 1875.
 The school won by "one goal, one try and two touch-downs to three touch-downs".
 Other fixtures for Michaelmas term 1875 included vs Houghton-le-Spring in Houghton on 6 November, vs Durham City in Durham on 13 November, vs South Shields in South Shields on 20 November, the return match vs Durham School in Durham on 25 November, vs Sunderland in Durham on 27 November, the return match vs Durham City on 2 December, vs Northumberland in Newcastle on 4 December, and the return match vs Houghton-le-Spring in Durham on 11 December.

 Ted Wood previously served as director of rugby.

 Durham won the UAU Championship (precursor to BUCS), in 1951, 1955, 1965, 1969, 1981, 1982, 1983, 1987, 2004, 2011, 2012, 2013.

-Durham were crowned BUCS Super Rugby champions for the 2019/20 season under captain Ben Fowles, the Covid-19 pandemic stopped the team from going to challenge for the BUCS Super Rugby Cup Final.
+Durham were crowned BUCS Super Rugby champions for the 2019–20 season under captain Ben Fowles, the Covid-19 pandemic stopped the team from going to challenge for the BUCS Super Rugby Cup Final.

-Following the cancelled Covid-19 season, Durham again won the BUCS Super Rugby league title for the 2021/22 season under captain Fred Davies.
+Following the cancelled Covid-19 season, Durham again won the BUCS Super Rugby league title for the 2021–22 season under captain Fred Davies.

+The 150th anniversary in 2025 saw celebratory matches on 3 May with a DUWRFC Past and Present team taking on a North East Women's Select team and the men's 1st team becoming only the fifth university side (the fourth from a UK university) to play against the Barbarians.
+The Barbarians won the fixture 54–33.